 Espoma is the oldest organic company in the green industry.
-This product contains corn gluten meal, a natural source of nitrogen, aiding quick green-up, and which the U.S. Environmental Protection Agency (EPA) has found to lack adverse effects on humans and animals.
+This product contains corn gluten meal, a natural source of nitrogen, aiding quick green-up, and the U.S. Environmental Protection Agency (EPA) has found it lacks adverse effects on humans and animals.
 Application is easy with a spreader, and a 25-pound bag covers up to 1,250 square feet, a fourth of the size of a basketball court.

 Applied twice a year, this weed and feed is a preventative, to stop weeds before they emerge.
 (If you are trying to kill weeds that are already present, this is not the weed and feed for you.)
 The corn gluten that prevents feeds also feeds the grass, giving it a rich green color and strong roots.

 Best for St. Augustine Grass

 Fertilome St. Augustine Weed & Feed

 Easy to use